Asem-Git-Hub/Asem-Git-Hub.github.io/_posts/Digital-Forensocs/1-4-2024-Recovering-digital-evidence.md

    The ability to recover data from a formatted hard drive depends on several factors.
 Data from a formatted hard drive may be retrievable either through data carving technology or by using commercial data recovery tools.
 There are two primary methods of formatting a hard drive:

    **Full Format:**
     This process initializes the disk by creating a new file system on the partition being formatted and checks the disk for bad sectors.
 In older versions of Windows (prior to Vista), a full format operation didn't zero the disk, instead, it scanned the disk surface sector by sector and marked unreliable sectors as bad.
-However, in Vista and Windows 7, a full format operation will:
+However, in Vista and Windows 7, a full-format operation will:

    - Wipe the disk clean.
    - Write zeroes onto the disk.